A woman took 550 times the usual dose of LSD, with surprisingly positive consequences - Local News 8

 Research renaissance

-While LSD has long been used for its mend-bending effects, the drug has also been used to treat mental health problems.
+While LSD has long been used for its mind-bending effects, the drug has also been used to treat mental health problems.

 During the 1940s and early 1950s tens of thousands of patients took LSD and other psychotropics as part of research into their effects on cancer anxiety, alcoholism, opioid use disorder, depression and PTSD.
 Researchers began to see psychedelics as possible new tools for shortening psychotherapy.